mlinnosk/liblitestore/README.md

 On some systems the length of a string is know after constuction (C++ for instance).
 This is the reason for using the **slice_t** type for strings.
-SQLite needs to know the length of the string (or blob) and if it is more efficient if explicit **strlen()** calls can be avoided.
+SQLite needs to know the length of the string (or blob) and it is more efficient if explicit **strlen()** calls can be avoided.

 ### Transactions